Julie M. Kapp

 • Epidemiology

-• Application of systems-science to design effective systems for population health improvement, including complex state-wide program evaluation
+• Application of systems-science to design effective interventions for population health improvement at the macro-level, including complex state-wide program evaluation

 In the news